Enjoy 24 Attractions in London through My Lens

 The Queen’s Gallery

-The Queen’s Gallery is the place to come and see the great works of art from the Royal Family’s collection.
+The Queen’s Gallery is the place to see the great works of art in the Royal Family’s collection.

-You never see the same pieces twice, as they are on a rotating basis giving you a chance to come back time and time again.
+You never see the same pieces twice, as they rotate, giving you a chance to return time and time again.

 Westminster Abbey